Preparing to rent

 • Walk-through inspection report.
 Be sure to do a walk-through inspection of the property with the landlord before you sign a lease.
 Request an inspection report that documents any damage or wear and tear before you move in to protect yourself from being held responsible in the future.

 • Lease.
 The lease is a legally binding contract that spells out all the terms of your rental.
-Be sure to read it carefully, line-by-line.
-Ask the landlord about any questions you may have and if needed, ask to modify the language.
+Be sure to read it carefully.
+Ask the landlord about any questions you have and, if needed, ask to modify the language.
 Be sure you are clear on what happens if you must break the lease early and what happens at the end of the lease term.

-Before looking at homes, make sure you have all your paperwork ready to complete a typical rental apartment application.
+Before looking at rental units, make sure you have all your paperwork ready to complete a typical rental apartment application.
 If you plan on having roommates, they will need to provide the same paperwork.

 Next